TannerDale/TannerDale/README.md

 - [TannerDale.com](https://www.tannerdale.com)

 I am currently:
-- Completing an education at the Turing School of Software and Design.
+- Completing an education at the Turing School of Software and Design
+- Expanding my JavaScript knowledge
-- Learning C# for video game and simulation development.
+- Diving into C# for game and simulation development

 Fun Facts:
 - I have cooked over 100 briskets at once.